22 Sep What is Flawless Execution℠?

 Execute: Flawless Execution provides expertise in several methods to improve execution

 - 6 Fundamental Keys to Successful Execution – L.O.C.K.E.D. on Teams℠ model

 - Mutual Support – The Wingman Concept

 - Situational Awareness

 Debrief: One of the most powerful tools in the Flawless Execution Cycle is the continuous improvement and learning achieved through proper debriefing.
-The proprietary four R’s Debriefing model is essential to developing a culture of learning and performance acceleration in organizations.
+The four R’s Debriefing model is essential to developing a culture of learning and performance acceleration in organisations.

 - Re-affirm the Objective

 - Result – What are our current results